 How We Work

-EG Legal is a specialist practice dealing exclusively with Family Law, working out of our offices in Ripley and Derby assisting clients from Derbyshire and further afield.
+EG Legal is a specialist practice dealing exclusively with Family Law, working out of our office in Ripley assisting clients from Derbyshire and further afield.

 Whilst by their own nature most Family Law matters require an often lengthy initial face to face meeting with the client, we do appreciate that our clients do have busy lives, so therefore we are happy to conduct your case using such communication as may be most suitable for you.

 When you ask us to take on your case we understand how important this is for you.
 You are investing a considerable amount of money, time and effort into reaching a settlement so we do ensure that your case is treated individually and kept under constant review.

 At all stages we consider whether your case needs to move into Court proceedings, or Arbitration, or whether you and your former partner might benefit from alternative Dispute Resolution such as Mediation, and when it is appropriate to make proposals to resolve matters.

 Involving other experts